AustinCodingAcademy/InstructorLessonPlanning/TeachingAssistantExpectations.md

 •	Looking at computer screens
 •	Asking students if they need assistance
-•	Guiding students to understanding o	This don’t not look like:
+•	Guiding students to understanding o	This doesn’t not look like:
 •	Being on your computer
 •	Sitting down for long periods of time
 •	Giving students answers